 Skip to main content

-Almost two years into Horizon 2020 - the Community Framework Program for Research & Innovation, scientists, research units and companies in Portugal have raised 204 million euros in funding, which corresponds to 1.8% of the total funding for the Call.
-These results represent a significant improvement compared to the 1.15% of funds raised in the previous framework program, FP7, and suggest that the national R&D community is well on its way to achieving the 1.5% target set for the overall 2014-2020 period.
+Almost two years into Horizon 2020 – the EU Framework Program for Research & Innovation, scientists, research units, and companies in Portugal have secured €204 million in funding, which corresponds to 1.8% of the total funding available under Call.
+These results represent a significant improvement compared to the 1.15% of funds raised in the previous framework program, FP7, and suggest that the national R&D community is on track to achieve the 1.5% target set for the overall period 2014-2020.

-In 2014 Portugal managed to raise a total of around 146 million euros out of the approximately 8.5 billion euros allocated by Horizon 2020 (success rate of 1.75%).
-With Portugal contributing around 120 million euros in 2014, the country ceased to be a net contributor to this type of funding and managed, for the first time in the history of European competitive funding for science, to obtain more funding than the country invested in the program.
+In 2014, Portugal managed to attract a total of around €146 million of the approximately €8.5 billion allocated by Horizon 2020 (a success rate of 1.75%).
+Having contributed around €120 million in 2014, Portugal ceased to be a net contributor to this type of funding and, for the first time in the history of competitive European funding for science, managed to obtain more funding than the country invested in the program.

 FP7 & H2020

-The 11 Portuguese Twinning proposals selected for funding (out of 65 funded at European level), represent around 11.2 million euros, of which 6.17 are earmarked for national institutions, and the rest for international partners who will collaborate with them.
-The national institutions are the Institute of Molecular Medicine of the University of Lisbon (3 contracts), the 3B's Institute of the University of Minho (2 contracts), INESC-Porto, the Higher Institute of Agronomy of the University of Lisbon, UNINOVA, the University of Coimbra, the University of Lisbon and CIIMAR - Interdisciplinary Center for Marine and Environmental Research.
+The 11 Portuguese Twinning proposals selected for funding (among 65 funded at European level) represent around €11.2 million, of which €6.17 million is earmarked for national institutions and the remainder for international partners who will collaborate with them.
+The national institutions are the Institute of Molecular Medicine of the University of Lisbon (3 contracts), the 3B's Institute of the University of Minho (2 contracts), INESC-Porto, the Higher Institute of Agronomy of the University of Lisbon, UNINOVA, the University of Coimbra, the University of Lisbon, and CIIMAR – Interdisciplinary Center for Marine and Environmental Research.